EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/matlab/_index.md

 downloads.
 Your MATLAB code can also be shared with your community in a variety of interoperable and open formats.

-## Analyzing public datasets using MATLAB on EGI
+## Analysing public datasets using MATLAB on EGI

 This [short video](https://www.youtube.com/watch?v=Hbf1yg32sso) and this [webinar](https://youtu.be/zT9aW1xHCJU?t=167s) explains how to access EGI Data